Located just under the parietal lobe and above the temporal lobe, the occipital lobe is the smallest of the four lobes

 In some cases of brain injury, neuroplasticity mechanisms can take place and migrate a particular activity from the damaged area of the brain to another healthier part.
-Thus, the person that lost certain abilities due to a brain injury, can regain some (or all) their abilities back that were affected by that injury.
+Thus, the person that lost certain abilities due to a brain injury, can regain some (or all) abilities back that were affected by that injury.

-As your body moves, your brain grooves.— Jim Kwik, author of Mindvalley’s Superbrain Program
+As your body moves, your brain grooves.— Jim Kwik, author of Mindvalley’s Superbrain Quest

 What Jim Kwik means by “your brain grooves”, are the folds and grooves in the brain called Gyri and sulci.
 They are what gives the brain its characteristic wrinkled appearance.

-The main function of these ridges and grooves is to increase the surface area of the cerebrum to accommodate more number of neurons as you expose yourself to new learning experiences and stimuli.
+The main function of these ridges and grooves is to increase the surface area of the cerebrum to accommodate more neurons as you expose yourself to new learning experiences and stimuli.

 Basically, your brain is not static and is growing, and ever-changing if you put it in the conditions to do so.

 Many scientists that study adult neurogenesis are trying to understand further how these newborn cells respond to damaged areas in the brain and, as well as their function in terms of information processing.

 The discovery of neurogenesis (growth of new neurons), along with neuroplasticity (rewiring of existing neurons) constantly taking place throughout our lives, is opening up amazing possibilities of learning how to harnessing these mechanisms to get the brain to heal from a major injury.

 Exercising Your Occipital Lobe

 The brain is truly a wondrous creation.
 All four lobes of the brain work together to help us to function perfectly.
 The most incredible part is, all of this happens within milliseconds!